menu

 Because occupations involving physical labor dominate the local economy, White Plains is generally considered to be a blue-collar town.
 39.05% of the White Plains workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, White Plains is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in White Plains who work in food service (16.19%), sales jobs (9.52%), and office and administrative support (7.62%).

-Overall, White Plains’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+White Plains’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 White Plains is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of White Plains citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.27% of adults 25 and older in White Plains have a college degree.
+The percentage of adults in White Plains who are college-educated is close to the national average for all communities of 21.84%: 17.27% of the adults in White Plains have a bachelor's degree or advanced degree.

 The per capita income in White Plains in 2022 was $32,555, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $130,220 for a family of four.
 However, White Plains contains both very wealthy and poor people as well.